 - subject specific services, such as the Corpus server at the Humanities Lab, look for more repositories at Re3data

-- national respositories, like Swedish National Data Service SND (aimed at Humanities, Social sciences and Health sciences) or UK Data Service
+- national repositories, like Swedish National Data Service SND or UK Data Service

 - journals, either regular journals in which data can be made available in connection to a published article, or specific data journals where the purpose is to make datasets available.
 One example of the latter is Research Data Journal for the Humanities and Social Sciences

 If you are to share data with others you need to know whether you are allowed to do so.
 If your data contains sensitive information, personal data or copyrighted material, the ways in which you can share your data are restricted.
 If you want to make it available, it must be deidentifyed first.

 Please contact the library if you have any questions about where to share your data.